New readers: This is part 2 of the Our Story series. If you haven’t read part 1, I suggest you do that first and then come back here. 🙂

 My plan was to build my own freelancing business in the field I had studied at university (my corporate jobs were in an unrelated field).
 I was approved for a government grant for new entrepreneurs.
 The government would pay me 65% of my previous full-time salary for a whole 12 months so that I could get my freelancing business off the ground without having to stress about money.
 Great, right?
 I had finally escaped the corporate world.
 Freedom!
 This was the lifestyle change I needed.
 Or so I thought.

-In a way, the period that followed was a semi-retirement test drive for me.
-It was up to me when, where and how much I wanted to work.
+When I became a freelancer it was suddenly up to me when, where and how much I wanted to work.
 I was no longer chained to my desk from 9 to 5.
 Unfortunately, there was one problem: I was not really interested in starting a freelance business.
 It was just something that offered me a ticket out of corporate prison.
 I ran into a wall.

 I quickly learned the hard way that running away from something because you hate it is not enough.
 And how important it is to find something that excites you and makes you want to jump out of bed in the morning.
 I realised that freedom has to be earned.
-I will dedicate a future post to this topic, but here is a brief recap of what happened: I couldn’t handle the lack of structure.
+I couldn’t handle the lack of structure.
 I was unable to motivate myself.
 I was aimless.
 I felt like a failure.
 All of this was completely unlike the normal me.
 Mr. Flamingo was working abroad on a project for a few months during that time and we only saw each other once or twice a month.
 So there was no one there who could have noticed that I stopped getting up in the morning and hardly ever left the house.

 It was a sad time in my life.